Video SpotlightGROW in WINNIPEG: Agribusiness

 Grow Faster: Agricultural Powerhouse

 Agriculture nourished Winnipeg’s growth and continues to feed our economic success.
-The Canadian Grain Commission, Canadian Wheat Board and ICE Futures Canada (Canada’s leading agricultural exchange) are rooted here.
+The Canadian Grain Commission and ICE Futures Canada (Canada’s leading agricultural exchange) are rooted here.
 Prairie headquarters and thriving agribusinesses—including farm equipment manufacturers, transportation and logistics firms, food processing companies and agri-marketing organizations—make Winnipeg a global agricultural powerhouse.

-From seed to harvest, from field to boardroom, agribusiness grows faster in Winnipeg.
+From seed to harvest, agribusiness grows faster in Winnipeg.

 Winnipeg’s agribusiness sector offers a diverse set of opportunities for value-added food manufacturing Food manufacturers in Manitoba benefit from low factor costs and excellent multi-modal distribution networks that efficiently transport products to markets across North America and beyond.